Free Report: Top 5 Ways UK Property Developers can raise Development Finance from Private Investors

 The challenge of attracting development finance

-Although debt is available from banks and alternative lenders, we find that many developers are not aware of the options available to bridge the gap.
+Although debt is available from banks and alternative lenders, we find that many developers and other professionals are not aware of the options available to bridge the gap.

-In some cases, developers already have relationships with investors, and they just need help to approach them in the right way and formalise the arrangements.
+In many cases, our clients already have relationships with investors, and they just need help to approach them in the right way and formalise the arrangements.
 Other clients need guidance on how to raise awareness of their projects and attract new investors, without getting in trouble with regulators such as the UK’s Financial Conduct Authority.

 Learn from the Top 5 structures used by developers

 This report sets out 5 of the most popular structures used by developers to raise capital from private investors.
-It is distilled from our lawyers’ experience of working on investment structures for over 20 years.
+It is distilled from our lawyers’ experience of guiding clients through the process of raising funds for over 20 years.

 If you would like help with your project or your business, you can contact us by email at firstname.lastname@example.org, or telephone on +44 20 3286 8868.